-Generally, we recommend that you keep the number of staff working flexibly to no more than 20 percent at any time.
+Generally, we recommend that you keep the number of staff working flexibly to no more than 20 per cent at any time.
 If you don’t, it may be hard to encourage the kind of shared purpose that comes from having a centralised workplace.

 How to introduce flexible working arrangements

-If you’re wondering specifically how you can take advantage of flexible working, here’s some of the techniques we’re seeing businesses use to good effect:
+Here are some of the techniques we’re seeing businesses use to good effect: